inpsyde/composer-asset-compiler/README.md

 and just process them, even if they are not listed in `packages`.

-This means that if settings are provided at package level, it is possible to have completely no configuration at root level, and still have dependencies processed.
+This means that **if settings are provided at package level, it is possible to have completely no** **configuration at root level**, and still have dependencies processed.

-In case this is not a desired behavior, `auto-discover` can be set to `false` and in that case only packages listed in `included` (and not listed in `excluded`) will be processed.
+In case this is not a desired behavior, `auto-discover` can be set to `false` and in that case only packages listed in `packages` will be processed.

 ### Root configuration: `auto-run`

 By default this plugin starts its job right after either `composer install` or `composer update` have been executed.

 However, the plugin work can be triggered manually via command (more on this below) and it might be desirable to _only_ run manually.

 If that's the case, by setting `auto-run` to `false` the plugin will do nothing when either `composer install` or `composer update` have been executed, and will run only if manually called.